A glimpse into the life of a writer/editor

 - Other documents: I typically edit other types of documents, but usually this just requires a bullet-point outline for me to get started.
 News releases require one major piece of news, quote(s) from spokesperson(s), and supporting information.

 - Social content: I believe in the 80/20 rule when it comes to social content, which means you should focus on storytelling 80% of the time and selling 20% of the time.
 To draft social media post descriptions for sales-related posts, I’d need to know the product or service (or aspect of it) that we’d focus on.
 The other 80% can vary in topic and I’d discuss what types of posts those will be with the client prior to the work.
-As social content is the most cumbersome (even though posts can be short), it’s not my favourite piece of content to work on and that’s why I’ll only do it for clients who take my Content Capsule package.
+As social content is the most cumbersome (even though posts can be short), it’s not my favourite piece of content to work on.

 I don’t always nail a client’s brand voice right away, but especially if we’re working on an ongoing basis, it’s important to ease into it by the 3-month mark.
 If by that time my voice doesn’t sound like the company’s, it’s probably not a good fit.
 Again, this is why I love editing more than writing from scratch.